astropy/astroplan/docs/tutorials/summer_triangle.rst

-The `~astropy.coordinates.Angle` objects resulting from the calls to ``parallactic_angle()`` are subclasses of the `astropy.units.Quantity` class, so they can do everything a `~astropy.units.Quantity` can do - basically they work like numbers with attached units, an keep track of units so you don't have to.
+The `~astropy.coordinates.Angle` objects resulting from the calls to ``parallactic_angle()`` are subclasses of the `astropy.units.Quantity` class, so they can do everything a `~astropy.units.Quantity` can do - basically they work like numbers with attached units, and keep track of units so you don't have to.
 For more on the many things you can do with these, take a look at the `astropy` documentation or tutorials.
 For now the  most useful thing is to know is that ``angle.degree``,``angle.hourangle``, and  ``angle.radian`` give you back Python